-The actual costs the family incurs will be compared with the CCHA's established standards of reasonableness for the type of care in the locality to ensure that the costs are reasonable.
+The actual costs the family incurs will be compared with the CCHA's established standards of reasonableness for the type of care in the locality (Texas Department of Health and Human Services) to ensure that the costs are reasonable.

 If the family presents a justification for costs that exceed typical costs in the area, the CCHA will request additional documentation, as required, to support a determination that the higher cost is appropriate.